microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/administrativeunit-update.md

 ## Request body

 In the request body, supply the values for relevant fields that should be updated.
-Existing properties that are not included in the request body will maintain their previous values or be recalculated based on changes to other property values.
-For best performance you shouldn't include existing values that haven't changed.
+Existing properties that aren't included in the request body maintains their previous values or be recalculated based on changes to other property values.
+For best performance, you shouldn't include existing values that haven't changed.

 | Property   | Type |Description|
 |:---------------|:--------|:----------|